 Font and Colors

-The logo is presented in two primary colors – black and white.
+The logo is presented in two primary colors: black and white.

-• Black symbolizes protection and unwavering determination to follow the chosen path.
+- Black symbolizes protection and unwavering determination to follow the chosen path.

-• White is associated with an angelic elephant soaring into the heavens to watch over its kin.
+- White is associated with an angelic elephant soaring into the heavens to watch over its kin.
 This shade reflects the noble intentions, kind ideals, and aspirations of the founders.

 The font of the inscription is unique and original, much like the project itself and the nature of Africa to which it is dedicated.
 The thin, thread-like letters of the name symbolize vanishing animal species and remind us of the deceased elephant.
 The lowercase letters emphasize that the store’s purpose goes far beyond its own existence.
 The dot in the letter O makes the symbol resemble an eye, watching the viewer: “What decision will they make after learning about the store?
 Are they ready to help elephants?
 Will they open their hearts?”
-This technique focuses on the responsibility of each individual and calls for awareness.
+This technique focuses on each individual’s responsibility and calls for awareness.